Google Slides: Other features

 A simple find and replace tool is available and like all Google Drive suite programs, Slides includes a web clipboard tool that allows users to copy and paste content between Slides and the other Drive apps.
-The web clipboard can also be used for copying and pasting content between different computers.
+The web clipboard can also be used for copying and pasting content between different computers, although the Google Docs Offline extension would need to be installed.
 Copied items are stored on Google's servers for up to 30 days.
-For most copying and pasting, Google Slides also supports keyboard shortcuts, but sometimes due to them supporting this they will only let you use keyboard shortcuts.
+Google Slides also supports keyboard shortcuts for copying and pasting in most circumstances.

 Google offers an extension for the Google Chrome web browser called Office editing for Docs, Sheets and Slides that enables users to view and edit PowerPoint documents and other Microsoft Office documents on Google Chrome, via the Google Drive suite apps.
-The extension can be used for opening Office files stored on the computer using Chrome, as well as for opening Office files encountered on the web (in the form of email attachments, web search results, etc.) without having to download them.
+The extension can be used for opening Office files stored on computers using Chrome, as well as for opening Office files encountered on the web (in the form of email attachments, web search results, etc.) without having to download them.
 The extension is installed on ChromeOS by default.